Palestinian Authority Martyrs Fund: Prisoners fund

 The payment system for Palestinian prisoners is codified in Palestinian law.
 Under the Amended Palestinian Prisoners Law No. 19 (2004), prisoners who have served a year or more in Israeli prison are entitled upon release to health insurance and tuition-free school, university and professional education.
 If they become civil servants, the law stipulates that the Palestinian Authority will "pay his social security and pension fees... for the years he spent in prison."
 Incarcerated individuals are entitled to monthly stipends "linked to the cost-of-living index."
 Amendments in 2013 entitle individuals released from prison a preference in getting jobs with the Palestinian Authority, and stipulates that the PA "will make up the difference" if the civil service salary "is lower than the salary he received in prison."
 Females who have served 2 years in prison, and males who have served 5 are entitled to receive stipends for the rest of their lives.
 The fund also pays $106 a month in "canteen money" to imprisoned Palestinians, including those imprisoned for non-political crimes such as car theft and drug dealing.
 These payments totaled more than $10 million to support purchases for food and clothing in 2018.
 Hakim Awad, who perpetrated the 2011 Itamar attack, receives $14,000 per year, and can expect to receive more than $1.9 million over the length of his incarceration if he lived to be 80 years old.

 In 2016, the fund for Palestinian prisoners had a budget of $125 million, according to the Palestinian Finance Ministry.
 PLO Commissioner for Prisoners’ Affairs Qadri Abu Bakr stated that the PLO paid as much as $181 million in salaries to imprisoned Palestinians in 2020.
 The PLO supported about 7,500 released prisoners and 4,500 currently detained prisoners.
 NGO Palestinian Media Watch had previously estimated the 2020 payments at $159 million.

 Hamas payments

-Hamas has operated a separate fund for years predating before its takeover of the Gaza Strip in 2007.
+Hamas has operated a separate fund for years predating its takeover of the Gaza Strip in 2007.
 In 2001, Sheikh Ahmed Yassin, the founder of Hamas, boasted that Hamas payments to the families of prisoners and of suicide bombers totaled between $2 and $3 million.
 According to a 2001 report by the Israeli government, the families of prisoners received an initial lump sum payment of between $500 and $5,000, with monthly stipends of about $100, with higher payments for the families of Hamas members.